Veterans Day: A History

 Medically reviewed by Laura Angers Maddox, NCC, LPC

 Veterans Day is generally observed annually on November 11.
-It is considered by many to be a national holiday that celebrates and honors veterans from the United States military—including those lost and those who have retired from or left the military.
+It is considered by many to be a national holiday that celebrates and honors veterans from the United States military—including those who have been lost and those who have retired from or left the military.

 Many also acknowledge that veterans might experience challenges while serving and may be subjected to intense training to become part of the armed forces.
-Many use Veterans Day to honor these individuals for their effort and sacrifice to the country.
+Many use this day to honor these individuals for their effort and sacrifice to the country.

-Whether you're celebrating an Army, Navy, Air Force, Marine or Coast Guard military veteran, understanding the day's historical and patriotic significance and how it impacts veterans can help you support and celebrate veterans on this day and throughout the year.
+Whether you're celebrating an Army, Navy, Air Force, Marine or Coast Guard military veteran, understanding the day's historical and patriotic significance and how it impacts former military members can help you support and celebrate veterans on this day and throughout the year.
 It can also encourage veterans to connect with any mental health services they might need to have a more fulfilling experience in their daily lives.

 Getty